eddygarrat/Ji/content/mylogs.md

-title: "Misc"
+title: "My Logs"
-url: "/misc/"
+url: "/mylogs/"
-summary: misc
+summary: mylogs
 ---

 This section, is mess of things I tried apart from other stuffs